mitchelllisle/data-privacy-papers/README.md

 enabling the selective removal of data from trained models.
 This paper examines methods such as Naive Retraining and Exact Unlearning via the SISA framework, evaluating their Computational Costs, Consistency, and feasibility using the
-\texttt{HSpam14} dataset.
+$\texttt{HSpam14}$ dataset.
 We explore the potential of integrating unlearning principles into Positive Unlabeled (PU) Learning to address challenges posed by partially labeled datasets.
-Our findings highlight the promise of unlearning frameworks like \textit{DaRE} for ensuring privacy compliance while maintaining model performance, albeit with significant computational trade-offs.
+Our findings highlight the promise of unlearning frameworks like $\textit{DaRE}$ for ensuring privacy compliance while maintaining model performance, albeit with significant computational trade-offs.
 This study underscores the importance of Machine Unlearning in achieving ethical AI and fostering trust in data-driven systems.</p>
   </details>
 </div>